GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 *  :doc:`pscontour` is now similar to :doc:`grdcontour` in the options it takes, e.g., **-C** in particular.
-In GMT 4, the program could only read a CPT file and not take a specific contour interval.
+In GMT 4, the program could only read a CPT and not take a specific contour interval.

 *  :doc:`pshistogram` now takes **-D** to place histogram count labels on top of each bar and **-N** to draw the equivalent normal distributions.